“Most Dogs Have Owners…. Lhasa Apso Has a Staff….”

 - Tibetan Terrier

-All of these dog breeds are very unique in the own right, each is believed to have a common ancestor that lived in this region thousands of years ago, which does no longer exists, and has never really been given a proper name.
+While all of these dog breeds are unique in their own right, each is believed to have a common ancestor that lived in this region thousands of years ago, which no longer exists, and has never really been given a proper name.

 But just because…

-We may not be able to trace these dogs back to their original ancestor does not mean that we don’t know a lot about them.
-You see, these dogs have been revered in villages and monasteries within Tibet for centuries.
+We may be unable to trace these dogs back to their original ancestor, but that does not mean we don’t know much about them.
+You see, these dogs have been revered in villages and monasteries within Tibet for centuries. – the Lhasa Apso is very much intertwined with Buddhist beliefs, making these dogs essential to many people worldwide.

 You see…

 It is believed that the souls of sacred lamas enter into the bodies of Lhasa Apso dogs upon their death, making these dogs sacred themselves!
-This is why monks would often have these dogs living within the monasteries in Tibet, where they would not only be revered, but they would also serve as excellent watchdogs too boot!
+This is why monks often have these dogs living within the monasteries in Tibet, where they would be revered and serve as excellent watchdogs!
+The Tibetan nobility also gave these dogs cute little gifts to foreign visitors and diplomats.
+The first Lhasa puppies that came to the United States in 1933 were a gift given by the 13th Dalai Lama to his American friend, the naturalist C. Suydam Cutting.

 Soon after…

-The Lhasa Apso became very famous in the U.S. and was recognized by the American Kennel Club (AKC) in 1935 under the non-sporting group.
-He remains a popular breed, especially with Hollywood starlets, fashion models and Instagram celebrities.
+The Lhasa Apso became famous in the U.S. and was recognized by the American Kennel Club (AKC) in 1935 under the non-sporting group.
+He remains a popular breed, especially with Hollywood starlets, fashion models, and Instagram celebrities.

 Additionally…

-He has a small, round head and a well defined undershot bite.
-He has small, dark eyes covered by hair, small, dropped ears and hairy fringes.
+He has a small, round head and a well-defined undershot bite.
+He has small, dark eyes covered by hair, petite, dropped ears, and hairy fringes.
 He can move quickly if he wants to, but he is not athletic by any means and not the sort of a dog that requires much exercise.

 One could also say…

-…We are only talking about a dog, but the Lhasa is no ordinary dog.
+The Apso is an excellent observer of people and knows exactly what you’re thinking; he analyzes situations closely and considers his options before deciding on his action plan.
+Yes, we only talk about a dog, but the Lhasa is no ordinary dog.
 He is in a league of his own.
-He may be small in size, but has a big-sized personality.
+He may be small in size, but he has a big-sized personality.

 He is a good family dog as well…

-But you should warn them not to pull his ears, tail or hair – that really irritates him.
+But it would be best to warn them not to pull his ears, tail, or hair – that irritates him.

 Lhasa Apso Training